 Children's safety is embedded in our day-to-day practices.
-We ensure effective and adequate supervision is provided to children at all times.
-Educators will employ 'active supervision' strategies within the service environment and when participating in excursions or transporting children.
+We ensure effective and adequate supervision is provided to children and young people at all times, whilst ensuring educator to child ratios are met at all times. at all times.
+Educators will employ 'active supervision' strategies within the service environment and when participating in excursions or transporting children and young people.
 Consideration will be made for the different ages and abilities of children and the activities that may require different levels of supervision.